 As stiff as these penalties are, they pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance.

-If you've been involved in a car accident in Missouri, talk to a lawyer.
-A lawyer can answer your questions and explain your legal options.
+And if you've been involved in a car accident in Missouri, a lawyer can answer your questions and explain your legal options.
+Learn more about how an attorney can help you with your car accident claim and how to find the right injury lawyer.